 Music Assessment for Incoming Students

-All students joining Columbia College Chicago’s Music Department must participate in a certain number of assessment activities, in order to determine their most appropriate starting point within the music curriculum.
-This assessment process begins with the online music theory assessment, located here.
+All students joining Columbia College Chicago's Music Department must participate in a certain number of assessment activities in order to determine their most appropriate starting point within the music curriculum.
+This assessment process begins with the online Music Theory Assessment.
+The theory assessment is our way of evaluating the level of musical knowledge and skills you bring as an incoming student in order to place you at the appropriate level of music theory coursework.
+The assessment requires a code for access; email Becky Harlow, Academic Coordinator, at email@example.com for your personalized code and access instructions.

-Please complete this assessment before attending your Orientation date.
-Results of the assessment will help faculty understand what you know about music and determine where to place you in the curriculum.
+Please complete this assessment 24 hours before attending your registration date (often at Orientation).
 Not completing the assessment will delay proper registration in any music courses.

-If you score 47 points or better on the Beginning Assessment, please continue to the Intermediate Music Theory Assessment.
-Achieving a score of 39 or better at the Intermediate level makes you eligible for placement in Theory 2 (32-2121).
-Scoring 47 points or better on both Beginning and Intermediate assessments will require you to meet one-on-one with an instructor on the Music Department Assessment Day (held the week before the semester begins), who will determine your specific starting point in the music theory curriculum.
+If you score 94% or better on the Beginning Assessment, you will be contacted with instructions on completing the Intermediate Music Theory Assessment.
+Achieving a score of 78% or better at the Intermediate level makes you eligible for placement in Theory 2 (32-2121).
+Scoring 94% or better on both Beginning and Intermediate assessments will require you to meet one-on-one with an instructor on the Music Department Assessment Day (held the week before each semester begins), who will determine your specific starting point in the music theory curriculum.

 Qualified students (those with formal training) will continue their assessment activities in aural skills, keyboard, and voice on Assessment Day.
 These assessments will place students at the appropriate starting point with the aural skills curriculum, keyboard studies (class piano or private lessons), and voice instruction (class voice or private lessons).
 Aural skills assessment will include simple rhythmic drill and scale singing as well as sight-reading melodies and rhythms.
 Keyboard assessment includes two-octave scales (two hands) with cadence chords and includes sight-reading and performance of a piece of your choice.
 Vocal assessment includes the performance of a piece of your choice as well as possible vocal exercises.